 On wings of song...

 As a Recitalist in 2020, Julia created a 3-part Virtual Concert series entitled Women in Music, which she performed with Dr. Tzu-Hwa Ho on Piano, in conjunction with the Community Music School of Lehigh Valley & Berks, and which is available to view on CMS's YouTube Channel.
 In 2017, Julia sang a Liederabend with her Duo-Partner and Pianist Clarin Isai Merk, and Simon Vater on Clarinet, at the Kinikum Rechts der Isar in Munich.
-That same year she also performed in June at The Seidlvilla once again with her Pianist, Clarin Merk, and will be singing next at the Richard-Strauss-Festival in Garmisch-Partenkirchen in the final week of June in a Masterclass with Ks.
-Angelika Kirchschlager, and at the end of August she'll be singing in another Masterclass, this time with Thomas Quasthoff and Justus Zeyen at the Schubertiade in Schwarzenberg, Austria, and then in September she sung at a concert held by GEDOK e.V. at The Seidlvilla where she sang selected songs by the American Composer Gloria Coates.
-In 2016 she was honored to be invited for the first time to the Schubertiade in Hohenems, Austria, one of Europe's most prestigious Art Song Festivals to sing in a Masterclass taught by Thomas Hampson and Wolfram Rieger.
-In February 2016 she performed with her Pianist, Clarin Merk, at the famous "Asamkirche" in the Ursuline Convent in Straubing, Germany and raised 340 Euros to benefit two good causes: a local music school and the Convent's Foundation to help students in need.
-She and Ms. Merk also performed together in 2016 in Munich at The Seidlvilla in May, and in October at the Klinikum Rechts der Isar, as part of their Seelsorge Concert Series.
-She then sang together with Julia Chalfin and Sophie Raynaud in Ms. Chalfin's 'Opernstammtisch' at the Schlachthof in December in Munich, and a few weeks later, a Christmas Eve concert in Allentown, Pennsylvania at St. Timothy's Lutheran Church.
+That same year she also performed in June at The Seidlvilla once again with her Pianist, Clarin Merk, and at the Richard-Strauss-Festival in Garmisch-Partenkirchen in a Masterclass with Ks.
+Angelika Kirchschlager and Julian Riem.
+At the end of August she sang in a Masterclass with Thomas Quasthoff and Justus Zeyen at the Schubertiade in Schwarzenberg, Austria, and then in September she sung at a concert held by GEDOK e.V. at The Seidlvilla where she sang selected songs by the American Composer Gloria Coates.
+In 2016 she was honored to be invited for the first time to the Schubertiade in Hohenems, Austria, one of Europe's most prestigious Art Song Festivals, to sing in a Masterclass with Thomas Hampson and Wolfram Rieger.
+In February 2016 she performed with her Pianist, Clarin Merk, at the famous Asamkirche in the Ursuline Convent in Straubing, Germany and raised nearly 350 Euros to benefit two good causes: a local music school and the Convent's Foundation to help students in need.
+She and Ms. Merk also performed that year in May at The Seidlvilla in Munich, and in October at the Klinikum Rechts der Isar, as part of their Seelsorge Concert Series.
+In December she sang with Julia Chalfin and Sophie Raynaud in Ms. Chalfin's 'Opernstammtisch' at the Schlachthof in Munich, and a few weeks later, a Christmas Eve concert in Allentown, Pennsylvania at St. Timothy's Lutheran Church.
 In 2014 she was chosen as one of 5 participants in a Masterclass with famous Mezzo-Soprano Brigitte-Fassbaender at the Richard Strauss Festival in Garmisch-Partenkirchen, Germany, where she performed several of Strauss's Lieder and Zerbinetta's Aria from his Opera, Ariadne auf Naxos, to great acclaim.
 In 2013, Julia worked closely with Ingeborg Hallstein, another legendary singer, while she took part in a Masterclass that Hallstein gave on 'The Style of Operetta', at Schloss Henfenfeld.
 Julia sung the famous 'Schwips-Lied' in the final concert there and received thunderous applause.